sparshpatial/Feed-forward-CHATBOT/README.md

 # Feed-forward-CHATBOT

-- personalized chatbot
+- A project to learn how  to make a learning chatbot.
-- using feedforward NeuNet
+- using feedforward NeuNet.
-- Describes who am I !
-- uses NLP
+- uses NLP.

+## Role:
+- traning based on json file.

+### Ongoing....